This is the ultimate guide to email marketing in 2022.

 When it comes to content promotion, email is king.

-For example, I published this post earlier this year.
+For example, I published this post in the 2019.

 And to get the word out, I sent a newsletter out to my email list: